jhaayus/jhaayus/README.md

-- 👋 Hi, I’m @jhaayus
+- 👋 Hi, I’m @jhaayus , I have 5 years of experince in Analytics domain and have worked across different problem statement on real world business problems.
-- 👀 I’m interested in consulting, product, user analytics
+- 👀 I’m interested in AI, LLM, the use case of Langchain and various techniques to improve its response
-- 🌱 I’m currently learning emails to data use cases and MBA from IIM Kashipur
+- 🌱 I’m currently learning AI and I have prior education in MBA from IIM Kashipur , specialized into Business Analytics
-- 💞️ I’m looking to collaborate on nothing as such
+- 💞️ I’m looking to collaborate on building solutions and learning together
 - 📫 How to reach me on 7860474259

 <!---